rk-lindsey/chimes_calculator/doc/source/chimesFF.rst

 For additional information on compiling, see :ref:`Implementation Examples <sec-use-examples-api>`.

-Note that the ChIMES calculator ``wrapper-F`` API provides users with the following functions:
+Note that the ChIMES calculator ``chimescalc_F`` API provides users with the following functions:

 =========== ==================================  =================
 Return Type Name                                Arguments and Description